 Yes, as long as you have been disabled for at least one year or expect to be disabled for at least one year.
-So, if you expect to be out of work for one year or more due to illness or injury, you should file for Social Security benefits.
-Most claimants do retain the hope of someday getting back to work.
+If you expect to be out of work for one year or more due to illness or injury, you should file for Social Security benefits.
+Most claimants retain the hope of someday getting back to work.

 8. Can I work while receiving Social Security disability?

 Your work activity may have an impact on your disability claim.
 It depends on various factors including when you returned to work, how much you earn, how long you worked, why you stopped working, etc. In most cases, a brief work activity will not adversely impact your disability claim if you work less than 6 months and stop working because of your medical condition.
 Talk to your attorney to discuss the specifics of your work situation and its impact on your disability claim.